 Figure 2.)
 Bring one of your Defenders to the corner of the substitution box on your defensive side of the field.
-Defenders are usually guarded by Attackmen during the Clear.
+Defenders are usually guarded by an Attackman during the Clear.
 Attackmen are less likely to follow their man over the midfield line.

-Bring one of your Midfielders back to the Goalie for an easy short pass, just like the 4-3 "Punt Return" Clear.
-If all else fails, you can always run the ball down field the old-fashioned way.
+Bring one of your Midfielders back to the Goalie for an easy short pass, like the standard 3-1-3 Clear that most teams use.
+If all else fails, you can always run the ball down field the old-fashioned way, just like the 4-3 "Punt Return" Clear.
 This also draws attention away from the Defender near the Substitution Box.

 Figure 3.)
 Pull your Defender off the field and send a Midfielder on at the far cone!
 Now your midfielder has a 10- or 20-yard head start!
 The Goalie should be walking the ball up during the Clear, so this pass shouldn't be too far for your players to throw.